-Philadelphia Chinatown Development Corporation - In 2010, PCDC completed a four year implementation grant of \$434,000 from the Wells Fargo Regional Foundation.
-The grant supports community outreach, housing counseling, community services programs and development of a Business Improvement District.
-Also, the grant enabled PCDC to leverage additional resources that facilitated economic development projects and the hiring of a Main Street Manager to organize local business owners.
+Philadelphia Chinatown Development Corporation - PCDC has received funding to support community outreach, housing counseling, community services programs and development of a Business Improvement District.
+This funding enabled PCDC to leverage additional resources that facilitated economic development projects and the hiring of a Main Street Manager to organize local business owners.